rahulbhatia-rb/Ethereum-Initilization/README.md

 # Ethereum-Initilization
-A Simple DApp, with an Intriduction to the world of Ethereum and Solidity
+A Simple DApp, with an Introduction to the world of Ethereum and Solidity